 Altered fMRI responses to non-painful sensory stimulation in fibromyalgia patients: Brain response to non-painful multi-sensory stimulation in fibromyalgia Marina López-Solà1, Jesus Pujol2,3, Tor D. Wager1, Alba Garcia-Fontanals4, Laura Blanco-Hinojo2,5, Susana Garcia-Blanco6, Violant Poca-Dias6, Ben J. Harrison7, Oren Contreras-Rodríguez2, Jordi Monfort8, Ferran Garcia-Fructuoso5,6, Joan Deus2,4.
 Arthritis & Rheumatism

-In this study Spanish and Colorado researchers dug more deeply into this intriguing slow-fast sensory cortex-insula effect in FM.
+In this study researchers from Spain and Colorado dug more deeply into this intriguing slow-fast sensory cortex-insula effect in FM.
 Would the slow-fast pattern of processing non-painful stimuli hold?
 And are the sensory problems in FM connected with the pain people with FM experience, or are they separate?

 These researchers used functional MRI to assess the brain functioning of FM patients when they were presented with non-painful sensory stimuli such as sound, light, and touch.
 Pain levels and levels of sensory unpleasantness were assessed.